Venezuela (Bolivarian Republic of)

 The National Center of Technological Research (Centro Nacional de Investigación Tecnológica - CENIT) and its National Academic Network (Red Académica Nacional-Reacciun) are the national focal point of RedCLARA (Latin America Cooperation of Advanced Networks) and of the Latin America Network of Institutional Repositories National Systems (Red Federada Latinoamericana de Repositorios Institucionales de Documentación Científica).
 The University of los Andes is a member of CoLaBoRa, the Latin America Community of Digital Libraries and Repositories.

 The Venezuelan Academic Digital Library (Biblioteca Digital Académica Venezolana, BDAV) is a program of the National Association of Directors of Academic, University and Research Libraries and Information Services (Asociación Nacional de Directores de Bibliotecas, Redes y Servicios de Información del Sector Académico, Universitario y de Investigación-ANABISAI) together with Universidad de los Andes.
-BDAV is a harvester of institutional repositories from Venezuela, and today has contents from 6 repositories, with search facilities for users.
+BDAV is a harvester of institutional repositories from Venezuela, with search facilities for users.

 Universidad de Oriente (UDO) is a partner that contributes contents in The Digital Library of the Caribbean (dLOC), that provides users with open access to Caribbean cultural, historical and research.
 And three university libraries from Venezuela participate with full-texts in the Andean Digital Library (Biblioteca Digital Andina).

-In DOAJ, 81 open access full-text journals from Venezuela are registered, and in Latindex links are provided to 19 full-text open access journals from the country.
+In DOAJ, currently 61 open access full-text journals from Venezuela are registered.
 The national focal point of Latindex in Venezuela is the National Fund for Science, Technology and Innovation FONACIT.
+In ROAD, 3 OA journals are currently indexed.

 The Index and Electronic Library of Science and Technology Journals from Venezuela REVENCYT (Indice y Biblioteca Electrónica de Revistas Venezolanas de Ciencia y Tecnología) was developed by the Foundation for Science and Technology Development from Mérida (Fundación para el Desarrollo de la Ciencia y la Tecnología del estado Mérida) and the Andes University (Universidad de los Andes, ULA) for access to certified quality journals.

-The Scielo Venezuela collection has 49 full-text peer-review journals from Venezuela.
+As of June 2015, The Scielo Venezuela collection has 51 full-text peer-review journals from Venezuela.
 It has been developed by the Biomedical National Documentation and Information System (Sistema Nacional de Documentación e Información Biomédica -SINADIB), the Ministry of Science and Technology (Ministerio de Ciencia y Tecnología- MCT), the National Fund for Technology and Innovation (Fondo Nacional de Tecnología e Innovación - FONACIT), the Foundation National Center for Technological Innovation (Fundación Centro Nacional de Innovación Tecnológica - CENIT) with support from BIREME/OPS/OMS and the Faculty of Medicine of the Central Univesity of Venezuela (Facultad de Medicina de la Universidad Central de Venezuela.

 An agreement of REVENCYT with Redalyc ensures that peer-review journals from Venezuela are indexed in the Venezuela collection within Redalyc, today with 56 peer-review open access full-text journals, with bibliometric indicators and the scienciometric atlas of Venezuela.